mostafaAbokhadra/RPLM/Infant-Anatomy-physiology-for-feeding/anatomy.md

 ![](./suckelingBlister.png)

-cranial sacral therapy => lip closure sooner
+**cranial sacral therapy** => lip closure sooner

-purse string lips

 **lip retraction**: Weakness in lip may cause the infant to use excessive musclar force causing retraction of lip while sucking.
-This can lead to sucking blisters.
+This can lead to **sucking blisters**.

 Lip retraction can occur with bottle feeding note that upper lip is not flanged out.

 ![](./lipRetraction.png)

+### suckeling assessment
 Assess with the finger pad upwards, tongue should be curved and soft not rigid.
 Should be elastic ,cupped around your digit and moves rhythmically

-### suckeling assessment
 wath [this](https://www.youtube.com/watch?v=WJa2CDbPAtI)

 ### frenotomy assessment
 watch [this](https://www.youtube.com/watch?v=-4G-yV11iYA)

-### abnormals tongue
+### abnormal tongue

 #### tongue tie